TZstatsADS/ADS_Teaching/README.md

 + Presentation of ClimSim paper by Prof. Sungduk Yu
-+ Q&A and Help/Discussion Session
++ Q&A and Help/Discussion Session with a student who worked on ClimSim previously.